5 Easy Hacks To Pump Up Your Gratitude In Recovery

 A gratitude meditation can be a powerful way to lift your mood and open your heart.
 The Greater Good Science Center recommends a gratitude meditation from Dr. Kathi Kemper.

 But why stop at just one?
-A search for gratitude meditation on YouTube brings up a list of recordings from everyone ranging from Deepak Chopra to Tony Robbins.
+Insight Timer offers many free gratitude meditations.
+A search for gratitude meditation on YouTube brings up a list of recordings from spiritual and religious speakers ranging from Deepak Chopra to Tony Robbins.
 Explore and find what works for you.
 You can even listen to Robin McIntosh, Workit’s Co-Founder, share on her own morning gratitude ritual.

 Still need a gratitude boost?
 Try Workit Health’s course on gratitude, unlocked from our online recovery program, just for you.
-Workit Health’s online addiction courses are broken into 5 sections, each with a different area of focus (Body, Mind, Heart, Spirit, Tribe).
+Workit Health’s online addiction courses are broken into 5 sections, each with a different area of focus (Body, Mind, Heart, Spirit, Community).
 The Spirit section dives deep into gratitude, acceptance, and mindfulness.
-So join those of us #workingspirit, and get your gratitude on!
+So join those of us who are #workingspirit, and get your gratitude on.

 Kali Lux is a consumer marketing leader with a focus on healthcare and wellness.
 She has over a decade of experience in building and operating metrics-driven brand, demand generation, and customer experience teams.
 A founding member of Workit Health’s team and a person in recovery herself, she’s passionate about fighting stigma and developing strategies that allow more people access to quality treatment at the moment they’re ready for help.